nolanpatrick/bpm/README.md

 # bpm
-My custom, extremely primitive package manager
+An extremely primitive package management script.
+Mainly just an excuse to practice bash scripting.